sayakpaul/par-cvpr-21/README.md

 A detailed outline is available [on the website](https://sites.google.com/view/par-2021#outline).

-We provide Jupyter Notebooks to demonstrate the topics mentioned above.
-These notebook are fully runnable on Google Colab without any non-trivial configurations.
+We provide Jupyter Notebooks to demonstrate some of the topics mentioned in the outline.
+These notebooks are fully runnable on Google Colab without any non-trivial configurations.

 ## How to run the notebooks?